 Letting fees are another expense tenants may need to pay if they use a letting agent.

 Sometimes a letting fee is charged by a letting agent or solicitor to grant or assign a tenancy.

-Letting fees are allowed under tenancy law (Residential Tenancies Act) but only letting agents or a landlord’s solicitor are allowed to charge this fee.
+Letting fees are currently allowed under tenancy law (Residential Tenancies Act) but only letting agents or a landlord’s solicitor are allowed to charge this fee.
 The requirement to pay a letting fee must be written into the tenancy agreement.

 Who can be a letting agent